mikepjb/dotfiles/README.md

 yourself opening multiple windows, especially one to look through long logs (perhaps from the entire output of your test suite/running server) then you are patching up a bad process.

+## Useful Commands you might have forgotten

+- `lsof -ti :8080` looks for processes listening on the given port.